jebaird/jebaird.github.com/_posts/2013-06-26-javascript-equivalents-in-css.md

 ### Using pointer events to disable clicks

 At Ontraport, we have a css framework that uses pointer-events on the state-disabled class to disable buttons, inputs and links.
-It helped cut down on the size of the javascript in our application.
+It helped cut down on the size of our javascript.

 [pointer-events demo](/demos/2013-06-26-javascript-equivalents-in-css/pointer-events.html)

 ### Using :empty to highlight newly created elements

-You can do more than just hide empty elements with :empty.
+:empty is pretty handy for hiding elements that don't have any content.

 [hide empty elements demo](/demos/2013-06-26-javascript-equivalents-in-css/empty.html).